Feature request #3483

 (4) tools to merge/subtract/create feature/mark as exception or error.

-#3 Updated by Martin Dobias almost 13 years ago
+#3 Updated by Martin Dobias about 13 years ago

 The main issue we are facing here is that the topological models of various data sources (grass, postgis-topo, osm) differ quite a lot between each other.
 From what I know: